PersonalDataIO/GEgraph/README.md

 # GEgraph
 Contact tracing graph for Geneva canton

-This data is based on real data, but with significant noise and some addtional permutations added for privacy reasons.
+This data is based on real data, BUT is a non-representative sample, with significant noise introduced and some addtional permutations added for privacy reasons.